pushpay-labs/semantic-versioning-analyzer/README.md

   -c, --config              Required.
 Path to the configuration file.

-  -r, --additional-rules    A path to a single assembly or folder of assemblies which contain additional
+  -r, --additional-rules    A path to a single assembly or folder of assemblies which contain additional rules.
-                            rules.
-Overrides `additionalRules` setting in JSON configuration file.

   -p, --package-name        If the package name is different than the DLL file name, specify it here.

   --omit-disclaimer         Omits the disclaimer paragraph that appears at the top of the output.

   -h, --include-header      Includes a header with the assembly and package at the top of the output.

+  --assume-changes          Assumes that something changed, making Patch the lowest bump rather than None.
+Default is
+                            false.

+  --show-changes            Show all changes, even if the version is as expected.
+Default is false.

+  -f, --framework           Indicates the framework from the Nuget package to use as a comparison.

   --help                    Display this help screen.